RedisAI/RedisAI/docs/intro.md

     ```

 !!! important "Use a client in your language of choice"
-    For practical purposes you are encouraged to use a programmatic Redis or RedisAI client in the language of your choice for interacting with RedisAI.
+    For practical purposes, you are encouraged to use a programmatic Redis or RedisAI client in the language of your choice for interacting with RedisAI.
 Refer to the following pages for further information:

     * [Redis clients page](https://redis.io/clients)
     * [RedisAI clients page](clients.md)

 Like most commands, `AI.MODELSET`'s first argument is a key's name, which is 'mymodel' in the example.
-The next two arguments are the model's DL/ML backend and device it will be executed on. 'graph.pb' in the example is a TensorFlow graph and is denoted by `TF` argument.
+The next two arguments are the model's DL/ML backend and the device it will be executed on. 'graph.pb' in the example is a TensorFlow graph and is denoted by `TF` argument.
 The model will be executed on the CPU as instructed by the `CPU` argument.

 TensorFlow models also require declaring the names of their inputs and outputs.
 The inputs for 'graph.pb' are called 'a' and 'b', whereas its single output is called 'c'.
 These names are provided as additional arguments after the 'INPUTS' and 'OUTPUTS' arguments, respectively.